crowddynamics/crowddynamics/docs/source/sections/neighborhood.rst

 Uses
 ----
-Neighborhood can used for speeding up iterating over agents for updating social forces or for egress congestion algorithms.
+Neighborhood can used for speeding up iterating over agents for updating *social forces*, for *egress congestion* algorithms or *herding* algorithms.

 Number of iterations over all agents with naive algorithm has computational complexity of